Level/level/README.md

 })
 ```

-`options` is passed on to the underlying store.
+- `options` is passed on to the underlying store.
+- `options.keyEncoding` and `options.valueEncoding` are passed to [`encoding-down`][encoding-down], allowing you to override the key- and/or value encoding of operations in this batch.

 If no callback is passed, a promise is returned.